 Skin color results from the production and distribution of melanin polymers through melanogenesis by specialized cells called melanocytes found in the epidermis.
 Melanin is a primary defense of our skin against harmful UV radiation.
 Melanocytes produce organelles called melanosomes which are used as site of melanin synthesis, storage and transport to neighboring keratinocytes.
 Researches show that the pattern of melanosome distribution is skin color and ethnicity dependent.
 This results in pigmentary problems predominantly for skin of color due to overactivity.
 Tyrosinase is an enzyme found in melanosomes and pivotal in the synthesis cycle of melanin.
 For this reason, effective but gentle tyrosinase inhibitors such as Ascophyllum nodosum stop unwanted dark spots, age spots or uneven skin tone (generally referred to as hyperpigmentation).
 Additionally, Ascophyllum nodosum inhibits endothelin (ET-1), a melanocyte mediator molecule that induces melanogenesis and transfer to keratinocytes.

-LAND-SEA COMPLEXTM is a proprietary blend of Teff extracted peptides and Ascophyllum nodosum that works synergistically with our preferred ratio and techniques to promote powerful yet gentle anti-hyperpigmentation results while supporting the structural integrity of the skin.
+LAND-SEA COMPLEXTM is a proprietary ferment of Teff extracted peptides and Ascophyllum nodosum that works synergistically with our preferred ratio and techniques to promote powerful yet gentle anti-hyperpigmentation results while supporting the structural integrity of the skin.
 LAND-SEA COMPLEX is a pillar ingredient at Askalite we humbly offer to our Melanin-Rick Warriors around the world.

 - Tyrosinase inhibitor